 - Even though you'll post your videos and podcasts on your website and social media channels, you should also be posting them on sites that have communities specific to vlogging and podcasting.

 - Don’t just post and drop, though, unless that’s what the site expects you to do.
 Wherever possible, try to engage a little bit with other content creators on the various sites.

 - Share your content, yes, but also comment on and share other people’s stuff when you enjoy or relate to it.

 This is another way of setting yourself up as an expert in your particular niche.
 You can volunteer to participate in industry-specific interviews or panels and then announce those appearances on social media and in press releases that you can distribute to various media outlets.

 - Browse websites like HARO and PitchRate, which posts requests from media outlets for expert sources to use in upcoming stories.
 You can simply sign up on their websites and view hundreds of listings that offer opportunities for media exposure.

 - You can also reach out to your local T.V. or radio stations to offer yourself up as an expert if they have any upcoming featured stories that involve your area of knowledge.

-Whether you use one or all of the above methods, the key word here to remember is consistency.
-As the saying goes “plan you work and work your plan.”
+Whether you use one or all of the above methods, the keyword here to remember is consistency.
+As the saying goes “plan your work and work your plan.”
 Offsite SEO, just like on-page SEO, is a long-term marketing strategy that takes time and consistent nurturing to fully yield the most benefit.